Punjabi Kadhi Pakoda Recipe

 Step 2 Kadhi pakora recipe

-Deep fry the fritters/pakora till these are crispy and keep them aside.
+Deep fry the fritters/pakora in hot oil till these are crispy and keep them aside.
+We will add these pakora in kadhi later.

 Next step is optional but I highly recommend that and cut strips of papad and deep fry in hot oil.
 Keep them aside and use later for garnishing the kadhi.